WAYMO

 WAYMO x RAINN

-After the social campaign takes flight, Waymo will sell the t-shirt and other “Waymo gets it” merch, with proceeds supporting RAINN, the largest anti-sexual assault nonprofit organization in the U.S.
+We’ll sell the t-shirt and other “Waymo gets it” merch.
+Proceeds supporting RAINN, the largest anti-sexual assault nonprofit organization in the U.S.

 Evergreen Content